LizHenshaw100/ToDo-Startup/startup/README.md

 ## React PArt 2

 For react part 2 I added the list functionality so that I can add and cross off things.
 I also downloaded something from a library that allowed me to add the confetti.
 I also fixed some file organization and uploaded it all to GitHub.

+## Service

+Wow, I did a lot.
+I set up my third party service call so now I have jokes!
+I also set up my login so that it works with my front end and back end.
+I also added a restricted endpoint.
+And I fixed my picture.